ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Host Plants and Habitat

-Southern Cloudywings use a variety of dry upland habitats, including disturbed areas if native vegetation predominates.
-Northern Cloudywings use similar habitats, but are not as limited to dry sites.
+Southern Cloudywing uses a variety of dry upland habitats, including disturbed areas if native vegetation predominates.
+Northern Cloudywing uses similar habitats, but is not as limited to dry sites.
 Although these two species share many of the same host plants in the Fabaceae family, there appears to be some plant specialization, which may help account for the differing distributions in Massachusetts.
 In our area, both no doubt use primarily the Desmodiums and Lespedezas, which are widespread and common.
-But a possible native host for the Southern Cloudywing in our area is Trailing Wild Bean (Strophostyles helvola), sometimes called Beach Bean, which is native to our coastal counties (Sorrie and Somers 1999; Magee and Ahles 1999: 686).
+But a possible native host for the Southern Cloudywing in our area is trailing wild bean (Strophostyles helvola), sometimes called beach bean, which is native to our coastal counties (Sorrie and Somers 1999; Magee and Ahles 1999: 686).
 The distribution of this plant coincides roughly with the 1986-90 Atlas distribution of Southern Cloudywing.
-Northern Cloudywing, on the other hand, is known in many areas to make use of a different plant, Hog Peanut (Amphicarpaea bracteata) which is native to and found in nearly all Massachusetts counties.
+Northern Cloudywing, on the other hand, is known in many areas to make use of a different plant, hog peanut (Amphicarpaea bracteata) which is native to and found in nearly all Massachusetts counties.

 Both Southern and Northern Cloudywings apparently quickly adopted introduced legumes (Table 3, Switchers).
 The Northern was especially adaptable: in our area it has been found on clovers since Scudder’s time, and is reported from many other introduced species.
 The Southern, on the other hand, appears to have adopted only one non-native species in our area: red clover Trifolium pratense, although it uses soybeans in southern states.
 The Connecticut Atlas found eggs or larvae of Southern Cloudywing in the wild on red clover, in addition to Lespedeza and Desmodium.